O'Mulvany History, Family Crest & Coats of Arms

-personal name meaning " chieftain of the Main (river)."
+The O'Mulvany surname was an Anglicized form of the Gaelic Ó Maoilmheana, meaning "descendant of Maoilmheana," a personal name meaning "chieftain of the Main (river)."
 In Donegal it may be an Anglicized form of Ó Maolmhaghna

 Early Origins of the O'Mulvany family

-Ulster in 1164 where the family claim descent for the from Eoghan, son of Niall of the None Hostages and was probably associated with the river Meana which flowed into Lough Neagh at Randalstown.
-CITATION[CLOSE]
+The surname O'Mulvany was first found in County Derry, where they were hereditary ollavs of O'Cahan (O'Kane.)
+One of the first records of the name was O Maiol Mheanna mentioned in the Annals of Ulster in 1164 where the family claim descent for the from Eoghan, son of Niall of the None Hostages and was probably associated with the river Meana which flowed into Lough Neagh at Randalstown.

 Early History of the O'Mulvany family

-Another 285 words (20 lines of text) covering the years 1659, 1770 and 1845 are included under the topic Early O'Mulvany History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Mulvany research.
+Another 142 words (10 lines of text) covering the years 1659, 1770 and 1845 are included under the topic Early O'Mulvany History in all our PDF Extended History products and printed products wherever possible.

 O'Mulvany Spelling Variations